robhagemans/pcbasic/README.md

 This quick start guide covers installation and elementary use of PC-BASIC.
 For more information, please refer to the [full PC-BASIC documentation](http://pc-basic.org/doc#) which covers usage, command-line options and a [comprehensive GW-BASIC language reference](http://pc-basic.org/doc#reference).
 This documentation is also included with the current PC-BASIC release.

-If you find bugs, please report them on the [SourceForge discussion page](https://sourceforge.net/p/pcbasic/discussion/bugs/) or [open an issue on GitHub](https://github.com/robhagemans/pcbasic/issues).
+If you find bugs, please [open an issue on GitHub](https://github.com/robhagemans/pcbasic/issues).
 It would be most helpful if you could include a short bit of BASIC code that triggers the bug.

 #### Installation ####